Discover more from LogoArchive's Logo Histories

-Busy working on his first furniture collection as Creative Director at Herman Miller and also responsible for the marketing of this collection, George Nelson handed the design of the new Herman Miller trademark to Paul Rand.
+Busy working on his first furniture collection as Creative Director at Herman Miller in and also responsible for the marketing of this collection, George Nelson handed the design of the new Herman Miller logo to Paul Rand.

 When Rand backed out of the project, it was given to Irving Harper, Design Director at George Nelson & Co. and who was responsible for much of the furniture-maker’s classic advertising.